Abundle/teamvirtue-webapp-demo/README.md

 * [Material-UI](https://github.com/mui-org/material-ui) - Material Design styling
 * [Three.js](https://github.com/mrdoob/three.js/) - For displaying the 3D model of house LINQ
 * [React Redux](https://github.com/reduxjs/react-redux) - Storing the state
+* [Blender](https://www.blender.org/) - For creating the 3D model of the apartment complex and neighbourhood

 # VIRTUe Student Team
 VIRTUe is a student team from the Eindhoven University of Technology.
 Follow us on our journey designing and building